cloudmesh-community/book/chapters/msg/graphql.md

 * `ID`: Represents a unique identifier which can be used as a key to fetch the object

 ### Enumeration Types

-:o: the car example needs to be replaced with a compute resourec example

 `Enums` also are scalar types which define a certain set of restricted values.
 When a GraphQL schema defines a field of enum type, we expect